nishap24/JS-Project-Day-2-To-Do-List-App/README.md

-## Title
+# JS-Project-Day-2-To-Do-List-App

-Nisha Kanasu💛--To do list
+Nisha P--To do list App
 ## Description

 📝✅ MyToDoList: A responsive to-do list website 🌐📱 built using HTML, CSS, and JS.
 Save your tasks and data will persist until cleared.